SirRicSteel/TheosResearch.org/governance/00_THEOS_Quick_Reference.md

 ---

 ## THEOS in One Sentence
-> THEOS constrains, allocates, and audits reasoning produced by other AI systems.
+> THEOS constrains, allocates, and audits reasoning in any AI system.

 ---